isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Only travellers with the same travel history and heading to the same declared place of accommodation are allowed to share a taxi/private-hire vehicle, subjected to permitted passenger capacity in the back seat.

-All travellers are prohibited from taking public transport, e.g. public bus/train or street-hailed taxis.
+All travellers are prohibited from taking public transport, e.g. public buses/trains.

 <div id="transportQ3"></div>